A Child is Born Class 12 English

-BSEB Class 12 English Rainbow Book Chapter 7 A Child is Born Summary, Explanation, Question Answers from Rainbow Book
+BSEB Class 12 English Chapter 7 A Child is Born Summary, Explanation along with Difficult Word Meanings from Rainbow Book

-A Child is Born BSEB Class 12 English Rainbow Book Chapter 7 A Child is Born Summary and detailed explanation of the story along with meanings of difficult words.
-Also, the summary is followed by an explanation of the lesson.
-All the exercises and Question Answers given at the back of the lesson have also been solved.
+A Child is Born – BSEB Class 12 English Rainbow Book Chapter 7 A Child is Born Summary and detailed explanations of the lesson along with the meanings of difficult words.

 BSEB Class 12 English Rainbow Book Chapter 7 A Child is Born